AUGUST 17, 2014 |

 Addressing Africa as one nation and disregarding its charter is shortsighted.
 The whole Summit was a one-way lecture shoving information to leaders that sat listening to speaker after speaker telling them how important Africa is.

-While the rhetoric of investing in the future of Africa is well-intentioned, there needs to be some fundamental change of attitude and approach towards dealing with Africa for changes to mean anything.
+While the rhetoric of investing in the future of Africa is well-intentioned, there needs to be some fundamental change of attitude and approach toward dealing with Africa for changes to mean anything.
 That shift begins with credibility.
-The US needs to reestablish a genuine, credible approach and give the African people a chance to bring the changes they want and not impose change upon them as it has for decades by force and coercion.
+The US needs to reestablish a natural, credible process and give the African people a chance to bring the changes they want and not impose change upon them as it has for decades by force and coercion.
 Unfortunately, credibility was the key ingredient that the Summit lacked.
 In 2009, in Ghana, President Barack Obama said,

 “Africa doesn’t need strongmen.
 It needs strong institutions.”

-Five years later, at the beginning-of-the-end of his presidency, President Obama wined and dined these strong men and promised that he would give billions through them.
+Five years later, at the beginning of the end of his presidency, President Obama wined and dined with these strong men and promised that he would give billions through them.

-These leaders have turned the rich continent into perpetual beggar-states while hoarding national treasures into their coffers in banks all around.
+These leaders have turned the rich continent into perpetual beggar-states while hoarding national treasures in their coffers in banks all around.
 These men are taking food and life away from the children of Africa.
-Is president Obama unaware of the records of some of the leaders?
+Is President Obama unaware of the records of some of the leaders?
 In Ghana, President Obama also said,

-” No country is going to create wealth if its leaders exploit the economy to enrich themselves, or police can be bought off by drug traffickers.
-No business wants to invest in a place where the government skims 20 percent off the top”
+” No country will create wealth if its leaders exploit the economy to enrich themselves, or police can be bought off by drug traffickers.
+No business wants to invest in a place where the government skims 20 percent off the top.”

-Why then did Obama choose to invest in these places with these strong men in power?
+Why did Obama choose to invest in these places with these strong men in power?